mercmobily/writeups/polymer/PolimerGuide.md

 The computing function is not invoked until **all** dependent properties are defined (`!== undefined`).
 So each dependent properties should have a default `value` defined in `properties` (or otherwise be initialized to a non-`undefined` value) to ensure the property is computed.

 **Note:** The definition of a computing function looks like the definition of a [multi-property observer](#multi-property-observers), and the two act almost identically.
-The only difference is that the computed property function returns a value that's exposed as a virtual property. {: .alert .alert-info }
+The only difference is that the computed property function returns a value that's exposed as a virtual property.

     <dom-module id="x-custom">